-Here are a few of my favorite Natural Easter basket ideas for your Homestead:
+Here are a few of my favorite Natural Easter basket ideas:

 Create a children’s growing kit.
 Add in organic seeds, small watering can, shovel and gloves.
 (P.S.
 Target has some awesome stuff in their One Spot right now.)
 Or purchase this kit which is already put together.

 Build your own eco-friendly/natural basket with some of these items:

 - Small Bibles/Prayer Books